-- Which fits my budget better?
-Can you afford a few hundred dollars to buy QuickBooks Desktop upfront?
-QuickBooks Online offers four different levels to accommodate businesses of varying sizes and complexity; they start at \$15 per month.
-All come with a 30-day free trial. - How important is the user experience?
+• Which fits my budget better?

+Intuit has steadily increased the price of the Desktop product, and as of October 1, 2023, a one-user QuickBooks Pro Plus subscription is \$649 per year.
+The comparable QuickBooks Online Plus subscription allows 5 users simultaneous access for \$970 a year (promotional offers and prices subject to change).

+However, the Desktop product allows unlimited company data files, while the Online edition prices are PER COMPANY DATA FILE.
+So, if you have multiple company files, this is a serious price consideration.
+Both Desktop and Online offer varying subscription levels to accommodate businesses of different sizes and complexity.
+We recommend reviewing your specific needs before selecting the subscription level, and this will, of course, affect the cost.

+• How important is the user experience?

 QuickBooks Desktop may have features you need that aren't handled as thoroughly or flexibly in QuickBooks Online.
-That, of course is critical.
-But if either will meet your current needs and leave you room to grow, QuickBooks Online is clearly more user-friendly and aesthetically pleasing. - How much support do l anticipate needing?
+That, of course, is critical.
+But if either will meet your current needs and leave you room to grow, QuickBooks Online is clearly more user-friendly and aesthetically pleasing.

+QUESTIONS TO ASK YOURSELF

+Before deciding whether to buy a copy of QuickBooks Desktop or subscribe to QuickBooks Online, these are the most critical questions you must answer:

+• How much support do I anticipate needing?

 There are numerous options for both, but QuickBooks Desktop has better in-product help.
-QuickBooks Online, though, may be more familiar since it works like other online productivity applications you use regularly. - Do I want to be tied to my desktop for my accounting work?
+QuickBooks Online, though, may be more familiar since it works like other online productivity applications you use regularly.

+• Do I want to be tied to my desktop for my accounting work?

 If you don't, there's only one option.
 Yes, there are differences between the two in terms of features and flexibility and customizability.
-But they've both grown to become the best small business accounting applications available today. - Does my accountant support it?
+But they've both grown to become the best small business accounting applications available today.

+• Does my accountant support it?

 We do.
 We can look at your business and its needs and help you decide which version would work best for you.
 We can also help you make the transition from your existing accounting system.
 We'll be there to help, too, when you need troubleshooting and when it's time to expand your current setup.

-Conclusion

-Ready to implement your custom accounting system with QuickBooks?
-Before you buy, email us for a personal consultation at info@accountabilityconsulting.net.

-As certified QuickBooks Solution Providers, we're often able to provide our clients with better pricing than they could get on their own.

-We can look at your business and its needs and help you decide which version would work best for you!

-Because we are advanced certified and equally proficient in both QB Online and Desktop, we're able to provide unbiased insight into which product will best fit your business.

-READY TO PURCHASE?

-Purchase QuickBooks DESKTOP

-Purchase QuickBooks ONLINE

-Bonus Resource: A Side-by-Side Comparison
+READY TO GET STARTED WITH A CUSTOM ACCOUNTING SYSTEM USING QUICKBOOKS?

+Before you buy, talk to us first!

+At Account Ability Consulting, we're licensed QuickBooks Solution Providers, which comes with perks for our customers like discounted subscription rates, payment processing rates, and more.

+Not only that, but we hold multiple QuickBooks ProAdvisor certifications and have been named a Top 100 QuickBooks ProAdvisor for the past 10 years.

+We know a thing or two about QuickBooks, and can even help you with set-up, implementation, and training.
+And if you're on QuickBooks Desktop and feel it's time to migrate to QuickBooks Online, a consultation now will save you a lot of headache down the road.

+Tap the button below to schedule a consultation and get your software today.

+Get Started with QuickBooks

+BONUS RESOURCE: A SIDE-BY-SIDE COMPARISON